 - a.
 Off street parking requirements for mixed-use developments (defined as two dissimilar uses or activities occurring within any one or two or more properties) are provided in Section 5.9, "Parking Standards." - b.
-Off street parking reductions may be granted, consistent with Section 5.9.5, "Parking Reduction Measures" and the following standards. - (i) On-street parking may count toward satisfying off-street parking requirements for retail uses and visitor parking spaces at a 1:1 ratio.

-- (ii) Developments that provide alternative facilities or programs which serve to reduce parking demand or trips may receive a parking reduction, consistent with the standards in Section 5.9.5 and 5.9.6. - (iii) The residential portion of mixed-use developments, within one-quarter (1/4) mile of an existing or planned transit stop, shall follow the parking requirements identified in Table 5.12A.
+Off street parking reductions may be granted, consistent with Section 5.9.5, "Parking Reduction Measures" and the following standards. - (i) On-street parking may count toward satisfying off-street parking requirements for retail uses and visitor parking spaces at a 1:1 ratio. - (ii) Developments that provide alternative facilities or programs which serve to reduce parking demand or trips may receive a parking reduction, consistent with the standards in Section 5.9.5 and 5.9.6. - (iii) The residential portion of mixed-use developments, within one-quarter (1/4) mile of an existing or planned transit stop, shall follow the parking requirements identified in Table 5.18 and parking reduction measures identified in Table 5.26.
 Required covered parking may be part of the unit, provided in parking structures, or located in designated parking areas.
-Shared parking with adjacent uses may be permitted for uncovered parking, as described below.
-Refer to Section 5.9 for additional residential parking standards. - (iv) Mixed-use developments, providing shared parking on the same site or adjoining sites, served by common parking facilities, is encouraged and qualify for a shared parking reduction during Design Review, up to the maximums indicated in the sharing factor matrix in Figure 5-9, below, and the standards for shared parking in Section 5.9.7.C.
+Shared parking with adjacent uses may be permitted for uncovered parking, as described in Figure 5-12.
+Refer to Section 5.9 for additional residential parking standards. - (iv) Mixed-use developments, providing shared parking on the same site or adjoining sites, served by common parking facilities, is encouraged and qualify for a shared parking reduction during Design Review, up to the maximums indicated in the sharing factor matrix in Figure 5-12 and the standards for shared parking in Section 5.9.7.C.
 The parking reduction is calculated by adding the total number of spaces required by each use or activity and multiplying that total by the reduction factor indicated in the matrix.
 When three or more functions share parking, the lowest reduction factor shall be used.